-I want to show people how sometimes being “foolish” is almost the same as being “happy”—if only we are foolish enough to trust out intuition over the outdated patterns of thought in our minds.
+I want to show people how sometimes being “foolish” is almost the same as being “happy”—if only we are foolish enough to trust our intuition over the outdated thought patterns in our minds.

 That’s what I want to stand for.
 And that’s why I’m going to keep sharing.